What Are Neuroendocrine Tumors (NETs)?

 Biopsy.
 Your doctor will take a small piece of tissue from your body and look at it under a microscope to check for tumor cells.
-He may use a CT scan to help him find the right area.
-Or he may use a thin, flexible tube with a small camera, called an endoscope, to look at the lining of your digestive tract.
+They may use a CT scan to help them find the right area.
+Or they may use a thin, flexible tube with a small camera, called an endoscope, to look at the lining of your digestive tract.
 You might be asleep or awake during the procedure, but you'll get medicine to make you more comfortable.

 Molecular testing.
 Your doctor checks the sample of the tumor from the biopsy for certain genes, proteins, and other substances.
-The results help him decide what kind of treatment you need.
+The results help them decide what kind of treatment you need.

 Questions for Your Doctor